Pseudo-Rehearsal for Continual Learning with Normalizing Flows: Introduction

 To overcome (or complement) these limitations, many \textit{regularization} methods have been studied over the last years, in which additional loss terms are used to mitigate CF. In elastic weight consolidation (EWC, \cite{Kirkpatrick2017overcoming}), for example, past weights are used to regularize the training process, by slowing down the modification of important weights, where the importance is quantifed based on a Fisher information criterion.
 Alternative regularization strategies are achieved by acting on the previous outputs \cite{li2017learning} or gradients \cite{lopez2017gradient}.
 Recently, it was also shown that state-of-the-art performance can be achieved by acting on the internal embeddings (i.e., the activations before the classification layer) \cite{pomponi2020er}.
 A more complete overview of CL methods is provided later on in Section \ref{section:methods}, or in \cite{parisi2019continual}.

 In this paper, we propose a novel CL method aiming to combine the benefits of pseudo-rehearsal and regularization strategies.
-Our algorithm can be summarized in three points:
+Our algorithm is shown in Fig. \ref{fig:overview}, and can be summarized in three steps:

-\begin{enumerate} \item Similarly to pseudo-rehearsal, we store information on past tasks by training an auxiliary generative model.
-Instead of training it on the input space, however, we train it to generate samples from the internal embeddings of the network, simultaneously with the main classifier. \item We use a normalizing flow (NF, \cite{papamakarios2019normalizing}) as generative model.
-NFs are invertible networks that can perform sampling and density estimation in both directions.
-In this way, the NF can be trained efficiently, with no need for additional components such as in generative adversarial networks. \item Finally, we use the sampled embeddings from the trained NF to perform regularization with respect to the past tasks (see Fig. \ref{fig:regularization} later on). \end{enumerate}
+\begin{enumerate} \item Similarly to pseudo-rehearsal strategies, we store information on past tasks by training an auxiliary generative model.
+Instead of training it on the input space, however, we train it to generate samples from the internal embeddings of the network (the output of the last convolution layer), simultaneously with the main classifier. \item We use a normalizing flow (NF, \cite{papamakarios2019normalizing}) as generative model.
+NFs are invertible neural networks that can perform sampling and density estimation in both directions.
+In this way, the NF can be trained efficiently, with no need for additional components such as in generative adversarial networks. \item Finally, we use the sampled embeddings from the trained NF to perform regularization with respect to the past tasks, as shown in Fig. \ref{fig:training}. \end{enumerate}

 We claim that (i) training the generative model in the embeddings' space is significantly easier (both in its design and in its optimization) compared to the input space, and (ii) that regularization makes better use of past information stored in the generative model, compared to simply augmenting the mini-batch with new data (similarly to \cite{pomponi2020er}).
 In our experimental evaluation, we validate these two claims, and we show that our method performs favorably (or better) than several state-of-the-art approaches, while requiring significantly less memory and computational overhead.
-We make our code publicly-available.\footnote{\url{https://github.com/ispamm/PRER}}